-2.13 Finally, the EEC wants to point out that onsite final exams may not be in line with the learning style of online students, and formative continuous assessment through the writing assignments and project- based collaborative learning during the course could be reinforced instead.
-Taken into consideration.
-NUP has already applied online proctoring for final exams.
-Compliant The university should analyse a feasible and reliable solution of proctoring to fully and adequately support online exams without changing their current e-learning methodology. -- -- --
+2.13 Finally, the EEC wants to point out that onsite final exams may not be in line with the learning style of online students, and formative continuous assessment through the writing assignments and project-based collaborative learning during the course could be reinforced instead. already applied online proctoring for final exams.
+Compliant The university should analyse a feasible and reliable solution of proctoring to fully and adequately support online exams without changing their current e-learning methodology. --- -- ---